How to Enjoy Camping in Hot Weather | KOA Camping Blog

 See?
 Hot weather doesn’t have to ruin your camping trip.
 You can still have a great time camping in the heat, as long as you follow our guidelines above.

-To get the best deals on camping no matter the weather, sign up today to become a KOA Value Kard Rewards member.
-With this membership, you’ll receive 10% off every time you camp at a KOA, along with numerous other fabulous benefits.
+To get the best deals on camping no matter the weather, sign up today for KOA Rewards.
+With this camping discount, you’ll receive 10% off every time you camp at a KOA, along with numerous other fabulous benefits.

-To read more about becoming a VKR member, visit here.
+To read more about KOA Rewards, visit here.